tenkeyless/keras_site/content/korean/docs/examples/vision/masked_image_modeling/_index.md

     return model
 ```

-## A layer for extracting patches from images
+## A layer for extracting patches from images {#a-layer-for-extracting-patches-from-images}

 This layer takes images as input and divides them into patches.
 The layer also includes two utility method: